Putting Pasco County’s Talented Youth Center Stage

 History of Spotlight on Talent

 The success of Spotlight on Talent has been astounding to the community.
 The experience for the students is joyful and each year the opportunity to perform builds their confidence.
 In time it became quite clear that the event needed to take place at a first-rate facility – not only for the audiences, but for the talent.
-Seventeen years ago, Spotlight was first held and now continues to be held at the Center for the Arts at Wesley Chapel High School.
+Nineteen years ago, Spotlight was first held and now continues to be held at the Center for the Arts at Wesley Chapel High School.

 Because of the large number and the quality of applicants over the years, Spotlight now has two shows.
 The preliminary tryouts are in early spring when we audition from 150 to over 200 students onstage during a very long day.
 Contestants come from all over Pasco, as well as other communities in the west central Florida area.
 Most recently more than 40 different schools were represented and 100 acts, solos and groups participated in the preliminaries.
 They were judged by a panel of five paid professionals, each an expert in the many types of musical performances.
 The judges give each contestant their critique which includes complimenting their strengths and giving valuable suggestions for future development.
 Those receiving top scores are named a finalist.
 They then have the opportunity to perform onstage in front of an appreciative audience of hundreds and are again judged by another panel of five experts.